BCG-X-Official/facet/README.md

 - sphinx-autodoc-typehints installed  with `conda install -c conda-forge sphinx-autodoc-typehints=1.6`

+Let us mention the following extensions used in the `conf.py` sphinx configuration
+script:

+- intersphinx (external links to other documentations built with sphins: sklearn, numpy...)

+- viewcode to include source code in the docuemtation, and links to the source code from the objects documentation

 To update, simply run `make html` from within _/sphinx_.
 By default `make html` only compiles files which have been modfified since last compilation.
 To force the compilation of the full documentation enter first `make